benignware/wp-bootstrap-hooks/README.md

 ## Usage

-With few exceptions, Bootstrap Hooks works out-of-the-box by injecting magic via actions and filters.
-Read further to learn more about the distict modules.
+With few exceptions, Bootstrap Hooks works out-of-the-box by injecting its magic via actions and filters.
+Read further to learn more about the distinct modules.

 ### Comments

 Comments are rendered as nested media-objects.

-You can customize the label 'Comment' by utilizing the `bootstrap_options`-filter:
+You can customize the label 'Comment' by making use of the `bootstrap_options`-filter:

 ```php
 // Customize Comment Label